BritishGeologicalSurvey/etlhelper/docs/index.rst

 ETLHelper is a Python ETL library to simplify data transfer into and out of databases.

-.. note::  There are a number of breaking changes planned for ``etlhelper`` version 1.0.
-Please pin the version number in your dependency list to avoid disruption and watch the project on GitHub for notification of new releases.

 .. toctree::
    :maxdepth: 2
    :caption: Table of contents